jakubDoka/TVS-plugin-V3/README.md

 My approach to implementing commands is little different to usual, witch is the most basic use of command handler in a gigantic init function.
 I have a decent amount of experience with writing plugins and this approach is not manageable on TWS scale.
-When creating command you have to make it its own class that extends `twp.command.Command`.
+When creating command you have to make it its own class that extends `main.java.twp.command.Command`.
 There is no other way you should do this unless the command is used only from terminal and is very short.
 Now you can dive deep into disgusting code located in command class or just leave it be and read the remaining part.